getodk/docs/docs/getting-started.rst

 The fastest and easiest way to get a Central server is by using `ODK Cloud <https://getodk.org/#odk-cloud>`_.
 Cloud is official managed hosting of Central on ODK's fast, reliable, and secure infrastructure.
 Pricing starts at $169 USD/month.

-Another easy option is ODK On-Prem.
-On-Prem brings the benefits of managed hosting of Central to infrastructure your organization provides.
-Email `support\@getodk.org <mailto:support\@getodk.org?subject=ODK\ On-Prem\ pricing>`_ for pricing.

-If you are technical, you can also install ODK on your own infrastructure for free and rely on volunteers on our forum for support.
+If you are technical, you can also install ODK on your own infrastructure for free.
 Get started with our :ref:`self-hosting Central <self-hosting>` guide.

 You can find details on the many ways to install Central and the various tradeoffs in :doc:`Installing Central <central-install>`.